shirleywbi/CS330/cheatsheet.md

 _**Finding the optimal model**_
 Pick the model with the lowest validation error (reasonable for now) and low approximation error (if possible)

+## Transformers

+Transformers convert the data, often used for data cleaning, transforming text to numbers, etc. This needs to be done before preprocessing.

+### CountVectorizer

+Transforms text data into counts or present/absent.

 ## Unsupervised Learning